adyuta447/adyuta447/README.md

 <i>
 Hello, My name's Adyuta.<br>

-I love programming, the relationship related to technology.
-All my time is spent coding and learning new things. <br>
+Im a Linux Enthusiast.
+And I'm interested in becoming a Full Stack Developer.

-I use HTML, CSS, JavaScript and React framework.
+I really like the world of programming, also related to technology.
+I spend all my time coding and learning new things.
+I also like tinkering with Linux Operating Systems, sometimes I like to try and install from parent distro to child distro, and it's really fun for me.
 <i>